 You can access the full suite of features regardless of the template you choose.
 If you can't decide which template to use, click Continue without a template to start from scratch.
 Again, you will have access to all of the features in any template you choose.

 The next few screens will lay the foundation for your guide.
 You can skip any step by clicking Skip for now.
 You can make changes to the basic details later.

 Step 1 - Basic Details

-- Duration: If your guide is a long-term resource, you can make the duration indefinite!
-If your guide is for an event, please set the specific start & end dates here.
+Duration: If your guide is a long-term resource, you can make the duration ongoing.
+If your guide is for an event, please set the specific start and end dates here.

 Step 2 - Branding

-- On the next screen, add your guide icon and cover image.
-Visit the linked article for details on what these images are and where they will appear in the app.
+On the next screen, add your guide icon and cover image.
+You can read more about what these images are and where they will appear in the app here.

 Step 3 - Location

-- Provide the name of guide's primary or central location.
+Provide the name of the guide's primary or central location.